Stroe Leurdeanu: Legacy

 Vornic Leurdeanu was certainly survived by two of his sons: Pitar Stroe II and a Hieromonk Ghenadie; Matei Golescu was last attested for having served as Comis in 1673.
 One document from 1680 suggests that Stroe Sr may have also had a living daughter, married to Șerban Pârvu Cantacuzino, grandson of his enemy Drăghici.
 Pitar Stroe reconciled with the Cantacuzinos and the Craiovești, serving three short terms as Wallachia's Caimacam under Constantin Brâncoveanu; his own son, Statie, married Ilinca, daughter of Stolnic Constantin II.
-While Istratie had died childless, Matei Golescu's son, diplomat Radu Golescu, would play an important part in the Pruth River Campaign and the Turkish War of 1716.
+While Istratie had died childless, Matei Golescu's son, diplomat Radu Leurdeanu Golescu, would play an important part in the Pruth River Campaign and the Turkish War of 1716.
 His political activity saw a complete reconciliation with the Cantacuzinos, who became allies of his in a boyar revolt against the intruding Phanariotes; in one instance in 1716, he welcomed the Habsburg armies on his estate at Vieroși, helping them storm into Bucharest.
-One of Radu's daughters was matriarch of the modern Golescu family; meanwhile, Stroe's eponymous estate of Leordeni was inherited by Stroe's great-granddaughter Safta, who married into the Crețulescu family.
-In the 19th century, it became the domain of doctor-politician Nicolae Crețulescu.
+One of Radu's daughters was matriarch of the modern Golescu family, through her son Radu Golescu; meanwhile, Stroe's eponymous estate of Leordeni was inherited by Stroe's great-granddaughter Safta, who married into the Crețulescu family.
+In the 19th century, it became the domain of doctor-politician Nicolae Kretzulescu.